AlGepe/OmniSnippets_JS/docs/omni/onResult/getNumberValue.rst

     // returns an array of numbers

 If any of the variables don't have a value (e.g.: the field is still empty) the function returns ``undefined``.
-You can learn more about this type of variable in the section :ref:`Stranger variables you'll find in customJS<strangeVars>`
+You can learn more about this type of variable in the section :ref:`Stranger values you'll find in customJS<strangeVals>`

 Arguments